clau009/OS/README.md

 ADDED FUNCTIONALITIES:
 ---
-I have implemented support to enable two processed to share a memory page.
+I have implemented support to enable two processes to share a memory page.
 I have created a new system call: shm_open, which allows a program to fork and then have both processes open a shared memory segment.
 Shm_open utilizes a pointer to the shared memory address so we are able to access this shared memory page.
 This allows threading to be implemented.
 I have had to create a user level spin lock to prevent race-conditions by implementing the function: uspinlock.

+LANQUAGE:
+---
+C